-There are different styles of cover letter that you can use, and you should tailor this to the type of job you are applying for.
+There are different styles of cover letter.
+You should tailor this to the type of job you are applying for.

 Standard cover letter

-A standard cover letter can be used for sectors like business, law, accountancy and retail.
+Use a standard cover letter for sectors like business, law, accountancy and retail.

 “Dear Mrs Smith,